d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 print(net[1].bias.data())
 ```

 The first returns the bias of the second layer.
-Sine this is an object containing data, gradients, and additional information, we need to request the data explicitly.
+Since this is an object containing data, gradients, and additional information, we need to request the data explicitly.
 Note that the bias is all 0 since we initialized the bias to contain all zeros.
 Note that we can also access the parameters by name, such as `dense0_weight`.
 This is possible since each layer comes with its own parameter dictionary that can be accessed directly.
 Both methods are entirely equivalent but the first method leads to much more readable code.

 ```{.python .input  n=4}
 print(net[0].params['dense0_weight'])